Dominik-Fritz/Bachelor-Thesis-Neural-Mechanisms-during-social-fear-and-CRF-signaling-system-ILA-LS/README.md

 The scripts are organized according to the sections and analyses described in the manuscript.

-analysis/
+classifier_and_model_validation/
-Scripts used for statistical analyses.
+Scripts used for validation of models and classifiers used in the study.

 data_processing/
 Scripts for preprocessing and preparation of behavioral and imaging data.